NioniosFr/SePr/README.md

 #### Description
 For this project we are going to implement a dummy "Internal Wiki" for a company.
 The purpose of this is to practice and present secure development methods and implementations as well as to test the outcome by doing penetration testing.

+#### Site
+The site can be accessed on this url: http://i259602.iris.fhict.nl/sepr/

 # --

 #### Functionality Requirements